synalp/jtrans/README.md

 ## Troubleshooting

+### Memory error

 If JTrans hangs or fails to load the .wav file, you might not have booked enough RAM.
 Then, re-run JTrans with the option to allocate a larger amount of RAM, depending on your computer, for instance:

     java -Xmx2G -jar jtrans.jar

+### Java version error

+Please check that you indeed have java version 1.8 or later:

+    java -version

+### JNI error

+This is probably because you use a "slim" jar file, which does not contain all .jar libraries.
+You may rather want to use a "fat" jar file, with all libraries included.
+This fat jtrans.jar may be compiled with the option

+    ant fatjar

 ## Running the unit tests